waterbear-cloud/paco/docs/paco-config.rst

       - Id of the segment stack
       - LBApplication
     * - target_groups
-      - Container of TargetGroup_ AIM schemas
+      - Container of TargetGroup_ Paco schemas
       - .. fa:: times
       -
       -